quinn/qg/README.md

 ### JavaScript Configuration

-JavaScript files can be used to define transformations.
-The config.js file should define a config function that takes G_CONFIG_INPUT and returns additional configuration values.
+JavaScript config can be used to define additional k/v for templates.
+The config.js file should define a config function that takes cli arguments and returns additional configuration values.

 ```js
 function config(input) {